HomeFeaturesCybersecurity Explained: Protecting Yourself in the Digital Age

 There are numerous threats, but some common ones include:

-• Malware: Malicious software like viruses, worms, and ransomware can harm devices, steal data, or hold them hostage.
+• Malware: Malicious software, such as viruses, worms, and ransomware, can harm devices, steal data, or hold them hostage.

 • Phishing: Deceptive emails or messages trick you into revealing sensitive information or clicking malicious links.